hylu-dev/hylu-blog/content/posts/ai/intro-to-deep-learning/index.md

 Traditional word encoding is done by *one-hot-encoding* every word in your vocabulary.
 As you can imagine, vectors become huge and memory heavy as well as the fact that each word is independent and we don't capture meaning or context.

 Word Embeddings instead represent each word as a multidimensional vector of floating point values.
 In essence, weights.
 The value here as that use floating point values are trainable and we can therefore train our model to capture more meaning out of each word by training those weights.

+### NLP Model in TensorFlow

+In this example, we're going to create a model for detecting textual similarity between documents and a given text.

+#### Text Preprocessing